Kolah Ghermezi: Early life

-In the first narrative, the character is a shoemaker who shows up as a guest in one of the episodes of children's series Post Box.
+In the first narrative, the character is a shoemaker who shows up as a guest in one of the episodes of children's series Post Box (sandoghe posti)'.
 He brings back the shoes which he has waxed of Mr. Morji (mis-pronounced version of "Mojri" meaning the Host of a show).
 The character is a playful, cheerful boy who mis-pronounces almost every word in a funny way.
 He constantly spits as he talks as well.
 Ultimately he stubbornly stays in the show and fixes his presence in the program.

 The second narrative which is the most widely-known among the fans is depicted in the movie "Kolah Ghermezi and the Cousin" where he lives in a small town and has just been expelled from school.
 After trying different jobs (such as a driving instructor!), unsuccessful in all, he hears a voice by complete accident from a TV in the showcase of a TV store while walking in a street.
 Mr. Mojri lives in the capital, Tehran, and hosts a TV show for kids.
 One of the episodes is being aired when he walks by.

 Hearing the soft, kind words of the host, Kolah decides to go to Tehran and try to become his co-host.
 He arrives but Mr. Mojri by no means needs a co-host especially a kid who cannot even talk properly.
 In a moment of disappointment, "The Cousin" who is the son of his maternal aunt - neither of whom ever became actual characters) shows up and tells him a story about an ant who never quits the job when taking a heavy seed to home, even if it is heavy and if he drops it many times he tries again.
 With the help of The Cousin and the girlfriend of Mr. Mojri who thinks Kolah is cute and has potential they finally convince Mr. Mojri to accept him and they become close friends.